Final Expense Insurance [The Ultimate Guide]

 Because final expense insurance is a type of whole life insurance, it will build cash value.
 This cash value can be accessed for any reason.

-Final expense insurance is also much more flexible than any prepaid plans, whether that is through an insurance provider or funeral home.
+Final expense insurance is also much more flexible than any prepaid plan, whether that is through an insurance provider or funeral home.
 You can allocate funds towards your final expenses without being tied to a specific funeral home or location.
 You also do not have to create a plan for your funeral service when you purchase the policy unless you choose burial insurance.

 One of the biggest disadvantages of final expense insurance is that you could potentially lose money.
 Because the death benefits are smaller, you may end up paying more in premiums than the face value of the policy depending on how long you live after you purchase it.